-Salad Nicoise may just be the most perfect salad ever invented!
-It’s protein rich, flavorful and packed with vegetables.
-A healthy lunch or dinner any time of year!
+This Salad Nicoise may just be the most perfect salad ever invented!
+And this version is protein-rich, packed with vegetables, and low-FODMAP.

 So what is Salad Nicoise?